khaledsawan/workiom/README.md

 ## Key Features

-## Login Feature

-Our application includes a robust login system.
-Here are the key aspects of this feature:

-- **Input Validation**: We ensure that user inputs, such as email and password, are validated to maintain data integrity.

-- **Authentication**: Upon entering valid credentials, users are authenticated and granted access to their accounts.

 ## Signup Feature

 Creating an account is straightforward with our signup feature.
 Key elements include:

-- **Input Validation**: Similar to the login feature, we validate user inputs to ensure data accuracy with Image file validation.
+- **Input Validation**: Email validation with password storing checker with liner indicator and showing error and more Name length check.

-- **Create Accout**: Upon entering valid credentials, users are valid to create accout.
+- **Create Account**: Upon entering valid credentials, users are valid to create account.

 ## Folder Structure